charlesportwoodii/libsodium-uwp/README.md

 ## License

-NaCl has been released to the public domain to avoid copyright issues.libsodium is subject to the ISC license, and this software is subject to the BSD-3 Clause License (see LICENSE.md).
+NaCl has been released to the public domain to avoid copyright issues. libsodium is subject to the ISC license, and this software is subject to the BSD-3 Clause License (see LICENSE.md).